What Makes a Proceeding "Formal"

 How Formal Proceedings Affect Existing Appointments

-Once a formal testacy proceeding is filed, it puts a hold on certain activities.
-The registrar cannot process any new informal probate applications or informal appointment requests for that estate.
-If a personal representative was already appointed informally, they must stop making distributions until the formal proceeding is resolved.
+Once a formal testacy proceeding is filed, it pauses certain activities.
+The registrar cannot process new informal probate or appointment requests for that estate.

 Unless a petition in a formal testacy proceeding also requests confirmation of the previous informal appointment, a previously appointed personal representative, after receipt of notice of the commencement of a formal probate proceeding, must refrain from exercising his power to make any further distribution of the estate during the pendency of the formal proceeding.